Damien Richardson (footballer)

-Damien John Richardson (born 2 August 1947 in Dublin) is an Irish football manager and former player.
+Damien John Richardson (born 2 August 1947) is an Irish football manager and former player.
 His most recent job was as manager of Drogheda United.
 Richardson formerly managed Gillingham in England and Cobh Ramblers, Shelbourne and Shamrock Rovers in Ireland.
 He is also known for his media work, including Monday Night Soccer.

 Player

 As a player Richardson's career was divided between Shamrock Rovers and Gillingham.
 He made his Rovers debut in a 2–1 friendly win over Sunderland at Roker Park on 10 August 1963.
 His competitive debut came eight days later as Rovers beat Shelbourne 3–0 at Tolka Park in a Dublin City Cup clash.
 While at Rovers he twice won the FAI Cup in 1968 and 1969 (scoring in the final replay) as well as getting an Inter League cap and represented the club 5 times in the UEFA Cup Winners Cup.
 He received the first of three international caps for the Irish national team while at Shamrock Rovers, making his debut against Austria in Linz in October 1971.
 He scored in his final appearance for Rovers on 22 October 1972 at Milltown.

 He moved to the English Fourth Division side Gillingham at the age of 25.
 He played for the Priestfield Stadium side for the next nine years before being released in 1981.
 During his time there he scored 100 goals and was named Player of the Season for 1974–75.